CumulusNetworks/docs/content/guides/nvidia-air/Custom-Topology.md

 ## NetQ Integration

-To include NetQ with any simulation, make sure the NetQ toggle switch is on, which is the default behavior.
+To include NetQ with any simulation, make sure the NetQ toggle switch is on (green); this is the default setting.

 {{<img src="/images/guides/nvidia-air/NetQSlider.png" width="240px">}}

 To disable NetQ, click the toggle switch to disable it.
+The toggle changes color from green to grey.

 ## Create a Custom Topology from the Production Network